tytydraco/yessleep/out/I_have_a_new_roommate_and_its_definitely_not_by_choice.md

 He took a few steps to get to the kitchen part of my studio and pulled out a large knife.

 "Now check this out."
-De moved closer, showing me the knife from all sides before he turned it around and rammed it right inside his stomach.
+He moved closer, showing me the knife from all sides before he turned it around and rammed it right inside his stomach.

 He giggled before pulling it back out, leaving a red stain on his white shirt.